Why was the Adelaide Desalination Plant built?

 The plant makes a major difference to how water is shared between all South Australian water entitlement holders of the River Murray in dry years.

-By reducing Adelaide’s reliance on the River Murray in dry years, an additional 50 GL of available River Murray water is then able to be released to holders of irrigation licenses, which would not be possible without the insurance provided by the plant.
+By reducing Adelaide’s reliance on the River Murray in dry years, up to an additional 50 GL of available River Murray water is then able to be released to holders of irrigation licenses, which would not be possible without the insurance provided by the plant.

 How is the plant being used to help with the impacts of drought?